zephir-lang/zephir-docs/en/_build/html/_sources/reference/motivation.txt

 PHP is hosting Zephir, so they obviously have a lot of similarities, however, they have important differences that give Zephir its own personality.
-For example, Zephir is more strict and it could be make you less productive due to the compilation step.
+For example, Zephir is more strict and it could be make you less productive compared to PHP due to the compilation step.

 If You Are a C Programmer...
 ----------------------------